 Radioactive iodine (radioiodine or I-131) is used in the treatment of hyperthyroidism which is the most common endocrine (hormonal) disorder to affect cats.
-Ten percent of cats over the age of ten in the United States are affected.
+It is estimated that 10% of cats over ten of cats over the age of ten will develop the disease.
 The disease is caused by a benign, hormone-secreting tumour on the thyroid gland which is located in the cat’s neck; these hormones control metabolism and growth.

 There are several treatment options for cats with hyperthyroidism which include:

 Hills y/d is low in iodine, which is required by the thyroid gland to produce its hormones, low iodene=reduced hormone production.
 It can take a few weeks for this food to take effect.

 Methimazole or carbimazole which block the synthesis of thyroid hormones.

 Removal of the enlarged thyroid lobe(s), known as a thyroidectomy.
 In some cases, the parathyroid gland may be accidentally damaged or removed during this procedure, resulting in hypoparathyroidism.

 To destroy the tumour which is the focus of this article.